geoalgo/slurmpilot/README.md

 jobid = slurm.schedule_job(jobinfo)
 ```

-Here we created a job in the default cluster and partition.
+Running this script will launch a job to the specified cluster and partition.
 A couple of points:

-* `cluster`: you can use any cluster `YOURCLUSTER` as long as the file `~/slurmpilot/config/clusters/YOUR_CLUSTER.yaml`
+* `cluster`: you can use any cluster `YOURCLUSTER` as long as `ssh YOURCLUSTER` works and that Slurm is installed on
-exists, that the hostname is reachable through ssh and that Slurm is installed on the host.
+the host. you can optionally edit the file `~/slurmpilot/config/clusters/YOUR_CLUSTER.yaml` to edit the default path used by SlurmPilot or add a default partition
 * `jobname` must be unique, we use `unify` which appends a unique suffix to ensure unicity even if the scripts is
   launched multiple times.
 Nested folders can be used, in this case, files will be written under `~
   /slurmpilot/jobs/examples/hello-cluster/`